Overwhelmed by Health Advice? Focus on These Four Essentials.

 Make a plan for yourself.

-It is best to keep it incredibly simple to minimize any friction you will certainly encounter.
-The easiest way I found to do this when first starting to take control of my health was to pick one area to improve and improve it until I felt comfortable taking on another.
+It's best to keep it simple to minimize any friction you might encounter.
+The easiest way I found to do this when first beginning to take control of my health was to pick one area I wanted to improve and improve it until I felt comfortable taking on another area.

 If you find yourself turning back to old ways, revisit these 4 areas.